Starting today, more Android users can get help from Google Assistant

 Unfortunately, Google doesn't say which devices will get the Assistant.
 If you're lucky, you may already have an update for Google Play Services which contains the new feature.

-Google announced the Google Assistant during its hardware event last October.
-In short, Google Assistant is a beefed up smart AI assistant that differs from Google's previous assistant Google Now, and offers a more personal and conversational tone than its predecessor.
-It can make lists, book reservations, and is also good at answering follow-up questions, something that Apple's Siri struggles with.
+Google announced the Google Assistant during its hardware event in October 2016.
+Google Assistant is a beefed-up smart AI assistant that differs from Google's previous assistant Google Now, and offers a more personal and conversational tone than its predecessor.
+It can make lists, book reservations and answer follow-up questions, something that Apple's Siri struggles with.

 At first, Google Assistant was exclusive to the Google Pixel and Pixel XL and advertised as a major selling point for the phone during the event.
 Google initially had no plans of sharing Google Assistant with other phones, but after months of exclusivity the assistant is coming to other Androids.